SanderRonde/wc-lib/README.md

 ### Typed-CSS

 The `css()` function itself can be called in two ways.
 Either with or without a parameter.
-If called with a parameter (which should be a component instance), the types are inferred from that parameter.
+If called with a parameter (which should be a component instance `this`), the types are inferred from that parameter.
 If called without one, you should pass the type of that component as a generic argument (for example `css<MyComponent>()`) instead to make sure types can be inferred.

-This function returns a class which we'll call `CSS` that can be chained off of.
+The `css()` function returns a class which we'll call `CSS` that can be chained off of.
 It has a few properties.

 -   The `$`, `i` and `id` properties contain objects with the ID keys (previously passed through step one of Typed CSS) as its keys.
 -   The `class` and `c` properties do the same except with class keys.